-Hypertrophic cardiomyopathy: In this genetic condition, your heart muscle becomes abnormally thick.
-The thickening interferes with your heart chambers, reducing the amount of blood flow in and out.
+Hypertrophic Cardiomyopathy Center: Hypertrophic cardiomyopathy is a genetic condition that causes the heart muscle be become abnormally thick, interfering with blood flow.
 This may cause fainting, shortness of breath, chest pain, palpitations or heart failure.
 It can affect people of all ages, but young and athletic individuals often are diagnosed with more severe forms.
-Hypertrophic cardiomyopathy affects one or two people in every 1,000.
-Learn more about our Hypertrophic Cardiomyopathy Center.

 Adult Congenital Heart Disease Center: Sometimes babies are born with defects in one or more structures of their heart or blood vessels.
 Because treatment is more and more effective, more adults live with these conditions and require specialized care.

 Center for Marfan and Aortic Disorders: Marfan is an inherited connective tissue disorder of the heart that can lead to leaky heart valves or dilatation or enlargement of the aorta.